Plan Design Summary

 To see a detailed list of covered benefits, see the.

-Prescription drug coverage is included in all health plan designs at no additional cost and is provided by Navitus Health Solutions.
-Under the Access HDHP plan design, you will be responsible for paying the total costs of prescriptions until you meet the deductible.
+Prescription drug coverage is included in the Access HDHP plan at no additional cost and is provided by Navitus Health Solutions.
+Under the Access HDHP plan, you will be responsible for paying the total costs of prescriptions until you meet the deductible.

 After you meet the deductible, you will be required to pay either a copay or coinsurance when you buy prescription drugs which is determined by the level of the drug.
 All covered prescription drugs (Rx) fall into one of four cost-sharing levels, including Level 1 for most generic drugs and Levels 2, 3 and 4 for most brand-name drugs.